mcountis/ga-video-js/README.md

-    "category": "Video" // optional, category to use for Google Analytics Events, defaults to 'Video' ,"label": "{{unique_identifier_per_video}}" // optional, defaults to player.currentSrc() ,"queue": '_gaq' // optional, string that refers to google analytics queue array in window scope, defaults to '_gaq' ,"logInterval": 15 // optional, defaults to 15 seconds ,"volumeScale": 100 // optional, for volume change events, factor to normalize volume (as volume is stored as a float between 0.0 and 1.0), defaults to 100
+    "category": "Video" // optional, category to use for Google Analytics Events, defaults to 'Video' ,"label": "{{unique_identifier_per_video}}" // optional, defaults to player.currentSrc() ,"queue": '_gaq' // optional, string that refers to google analytics queue array in window scope, defaults to '_gaq' ,"logInterval": 15 // optional, used to log 'Progress' events, defaults to 15 seconds ,"volumeScale": 100 // optional, for volume change events, factor to normalize volume (as volume is stored as a float between 0.0 and 1.0), defaults to 100
     ,"onlyLogOriginalSrc": true // optional, will restrict logging to only apply to the original source of the video element in case the source is being changed (ads), defaults to true
     ,"debug": false // optional, when set to true will send all log reqeusts to _V_.log, which should go to window.console.log, defaults to false
-    ,"holdEvent": {"volumechange":true} // optional, hash that will block events from being logged to GA.
+    ,"holdEvent": {"progress":true} // optional, hash that will block events from being logged to GA.
   }
 });
 ```